 You might consider your laundry room a “throwaway” design opportunity, given that it’s not seen by many and needs to provide function more than anything else.
-However, you’re missing a great opportunity to not only utilize your home as best as possible, but also to come up with some innovative style strategy.
+However, you’re missing a great opportunity to not only maximize every square foot of your home, but to also come up with an innovative style strategy.

 Lighting your laundry room is important not only because you need to clearly see what you’re doing while you’re sorting through clothes and other household items, but also because a room’s lighting truly makes or breaks the way it comes across.
 The right lighting fixture could be the difference between a cold, fluorescent-lit extra space and a relaxing, organized luxury room.